lkesteloot/unsong/unsong.md

 “Master, is it?” asked Thamiel.
 “Because a moment ago, you were calling me a ‘two-headed creep’.”

 “Master!” said Samyazaz, desperately.
 “I didn’t mean it.
 I will make amends!
-I will…”
+I will...”

 “Nice ziggurat you’ve got here,” said Thamiel.
 “Shame if something were to happen to it.”